On a Clear Day (You Can See Forever)

-"On a Clear Day (You Can See Forever)" is a song written by Burton Lane (music) and Alan Jay Lerner (lyrics) for the 1965 musical On a Clear Day You Can See Forever.
+"On a Clear Day (You Can See Forever)" is a song written by Burton Lane (music) and Alan Jay Lerner (lyrics) for the 1965 Broadway musical On a Clear Day You Can See Forever.
 It was subsequently performed by American actress and vocalist Barbra Streisand in the 1970 film adaptation of the musical.

 Three variations of the song appear in the film and on the accompanying soundtrack album produced by Wally Gold: the initial version sung by co-star Yves Montand, a reprise version sung by Streisand, and an orchestral version performed alongside a live chorus.
-The Streisand rendition was released by Columbia Records as a promotional single on 7" vinyl (with a stereo mix on one side and mono on the other) in July 1970.

 The track received positive reviews from music critics, with many of them listing it as a highlight of the soundtrack.

 Background and release

 "On a Clear Day (You Can See Forever)" was introduced by John Cullum in the 1965 Broadway musical of the same name.
 It was subsequently used in the 1970 film adaptation of the musical, in which Streisand appears as the main character.
-The song was recorded in early 1970 while filming the movie at Samuel Goldwyn Studios in West Hollywood, California.
-Three versions of the song are used in the film, and all appear on the accompanying soundtrack album.
+The song was recorded in early 1970 during production of the movie at Samuel Goldwyn Studios in West Hollywood, California.
+Three performances of the song are used in the film, all of which appear on the accompanying soundtrack album.
 The song is initially performed in the film by Streisand's costar Yves Montand, whereas the reprise version is sung by Streisand and the orchestral version is performed with a live chorus.

-The reprise rendition was released as a promotional single on 7" vinyl in July 1970 by Columbia Records.
-The standard edition release includes both the mono and stereo versions of "On a Clear Day (You Can See Forever)" as the A-side and B-side, respectively.
-A limited edition version also exists, where the mono version exclusively appears on 7".
+The Streisand rendition was released as a promotional single on 7" vinyl in July 1970 by Columbia Records.
+The single includes stereo and mono versions of the song as the A-side and B-side, respectively.
+A limited-edition single also exists, with the mono version used on both sides.
+The stereo version was also issued commercially as the B-side of Streisand's "Didn't We" single in 1972.

 Composition

 "On a Clear Day (You Can See Forever)" was written by Burton Lane and Alan Jay Lerner and produced by Wally Gold.
 According to the official sheet music published by the Warner Music Group, the song is written in the key of E major with a moderately fast beat consisting of 126 beats per minute.
-Accompanied by the instrumentation of a piano, Streisand's vocals range from G3 to C5.
+Accompanied by the instrumentation of a piano, Streisand's vocals range from G3 to D5.
 She begins the song with the lyric "On a clear day, rise and look around you / And you'll see who you are".